R – Defintions of Ailments

 – Rheum – Watery discharge from mucous membranes of the mouth, eyes, or nose.

 – Rheumatic fever – Is a inflammatory disease which may develop two to three weeks after a Group A streptococcal infection (such as strep throat [not: scarlet fever does cause glomerulonephritis but it does not cause Rheumatic fever]).
-It is believe to be caused by antibody cross-reactivity and can involve the , joints, skin, and brain.
+It is believe to be caused by antibody cross-reactivity and can involve the heart, joints, skin, and brain.
 (Return to Collagen disease).

 Acute rheumatic fever commonly appears in children ages 5 through 15, with only 20% of first time attacks occurring in adults.